brainuser5705/personal-website/_projects/fnf.md

 ---

 Screen captures and development process will be typed out when I find the time.
 Just imagine Friday Night Funkin but with this: https://www.youtube.com/watch?v=LmERg_vQmCs

+2023 Update: I forgot the entire development process since it was two years ago...